-Eligibility: Identical and non-identical female twin pairs, aged 18 years and above, in which at least one twin has had breast cancer.
+Eligibility: Identical and non-identical female twin pairs, aged 18 years and above, in which one twin or both twins has had breast cancer.

 This study could benefit all women by clarifying the genetic and environmental risks of developing breast cancer.
 It aims to: